GlorifiedPig/tao-sentiment-trading/README.md

 ## API Authentication

-The API uses basic authentication.
+The API uses OAuth2.
 Default credentials:
 - Username: `admin`
 - Password: `admin`

+Make a POST request to `http://localhost:8000/api/v1/token` to get the Bearer token.

+It is hard coded to `fake-token`, so you could also just add the `Authorization: Bearer fake-token` header to all requests.

 ## Demonstration Video
 Work in Progress